 The National Committee on Pay Equity has been holding an Equal Pay Day in the U.S. since 1996, but the issue of gender-based pay differences has been around long before that [source: National Committee on Pay Equity].

 While comprehensive data on gender inequities in pay wasn't collected until 1950, research shows women were earning a mere 30 cents per dollar compared to men during America's early years, when its economy was largely driven by agriculture.
 During the Industrial Revolution (1820 to 1850) women fared better, netting 50 percent of the wages men took home; by the early 20th century, that rate inched up to 56 percent (i.e. women earned 56 cents for every dollar men earned).
 Despite the fact that Congress mandated equal pay for equal work in 1963, the wage gap remained at 60 percent for years.
 In the 1980s it began to climb again, rising to around 75 percent.
-But some 30 years later, (the latest available statistics are for 2014) the gap had only nudged up to 79 cents per dollar, according to the U.S. Dept. of Labor [sources: Goldin, Department of Labor].
+But some 30 years later, (the latest available statistics are for 2016) the gap had only nudged up to 82 cents per dollar, according to the U.S. Dept. of Labor [sources: Goldin, Department of Labor].
 Still, this is slightly better than 2015, when the gap was around 80 cents per dollar.